SargeMahoney/BlazorServerLocalizationTest/README.md

 # BlazorServerLocalizationTest
- A simple testing project for localization
+ A simple blazor app for testing localization